 To qualify for consideration, incoming freshmen must:

-For maximum scholarship consideration, students must have a complete UC admission application (including high school-submitted transcript and official test scores sent directly from testing agencies) by Dec.
+For maximum scholarship consideration, students must have a complete UC Admission Common Application (including high school-submitted transcript and official test scores sent directly from testing agencies) by Dec.
 1 of their senior year.

 The Darwin T. Turner Scholarship Program does not involve a separate application process.
 Instead, eligible students who complete the UC admission process by Dec.
 1 are invited to compete for awards based on meeting at least two of the following criteria:

-Admission applications are carefully reviewed with invited students asked to submit a scholarship portfolio and provide a statement on their diversity and/or leadership experiences.
+Admission applications are carefully reviewed with invited students asked to provide a statement on their diversity and/or leadership experiences.
 Scholarship awardees are chosen by a committee of faculty, staff and alumni representatives from across the university.

 In addition to being awarded scholarship funding via Cincinnatus, Darwin T. Turner Scholars are considered for financial awards at two levels.
 All eligible students will be reviewed for both award levels.